Problem Package Format

 To signal that the submission should be run again, the output validator must exit with code 42 and output the new input in the file nextpass.in in the feedback directory.
 Judging stops if no nextpass.in was created or the output validator exited with any other code.
 Note that the nextpass.in will be removed before the next pass.

 It is a judge error to create the nextpass.in file and exit with any other code than 42.
+It is a judge error to run more passes than specified by the limits.validation_passes value in problem.yaml.

 All other files inside the feedback directory are guaranteed to persist between passes.
-In particular, the validator should only append text to the "judgemessage.txt" to provide combined feedback for all passes.
+In particular, the validator should only append text to the judgemessage.txt to provide combined feedback for all passes.

 Samples for multi-pass problems must be provided in a .interaction file, like for interactive problems.
 Passes are separated by a line containing --- (three dashes).
 When the problem is not interactive, simply start each pass by a number of lines starting with <, containing the sample input, followed by some lines starting with >, containing the sample answer.